Learning temporal relationships between symbols with Laplace Neural Manifolds: Constructing neural timelines of the past and future

 Equation~\ref{eq:MXYContingent} indicates that the weights in $\MXY$ record the future occurrences of \stimtwo{} given that \stimone{} occurs in the present. $\MXY$ captures both the probability that \stimtwo{} will follow \stimone{} as well as the distribution of temporal delays at which \stimtwo{} is expected to occur.
 This information is encoded as a probability times the Laplace transform of a random variable.
 If we only need to consider \stimone{} in predicting the future, then $\MXY$ is precisely how we would like to initialize the future prediction for \stimtwo{} in $\FutLaplbold{t}(s)$ after \stimone{} is presented (Fig.~\ref{fig:Mschem}).

 We probe $\mat{M}(s)$ with the ``immediate past.''
-When \stimone{} is presented it enters $\PastLaplbold{t}(s)$ as $ \L{\delta\left(0^-\right) \mathbf{\baseone}} (s) $.
+When \stimone{} is presented it enters $\PastLaplbold{t}(s)$ as $ \L{\delta\left(0\right) \mathbf{\baseone}} (s) $.
 Multiplying $\mat{M}(s)$ from the right with the immediate past, yields a prediction for the future.

-More generally, the input to the future at time $t$ should be given by $\mat{M}(s) \L{\delta(0^-) \mathbf{f}_t}$.
+More generally, the input to the future at time $t$ should be given by $\mat{M}(s) \L{\delta(0) \mathbf{f}_t}$.
 For concision we write this as $\mat{M}(s) \mathbf{f}_t$.
-Because the past stored in $\mat{M}(s)$ was a probability times the Laplace transform of a probability distribution, so too will the future recovered in this way.
+Because the past stored in $\mat{M}(s)$ was a probability times the Laplace transform the distribution of a random variable, the future recovered in this way is also understandable as a probability times the Laplace transform of a random variable.
+If only Laplace transforms of delta functions can be represented in $\FutLaplbold{t}(s)$, then we can imagine sampling from this distribution of future times, perhaps with a preference for times more near to the future.